brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 In LabelImg, open "directory" and you can use the Next and Prev Image buttons to quickly go through your tiled images.
 Ultimately, this will result in some images with no annotations but still have an annotations.txt file, which is just fine.

 ### Seperate your images into Train, Validate and Test categories
-To train a CNN like YoloV8, it is best practice to split the annotated data into a few groups.
+To train a Convolution Neural Network(CNN) like YoloV8, it is best practice to split the annotated data into a few groups.
 Usually they are split into 70-80% Train, 10-20% Validate and 10% or so for Testing.

-Use "Seperate Train Validate and Test.py" assign your tiled images and associated annotations into Train, Validate and Test folders.
+Use "Seperate Train Validate and Test.py" to assign your tiled images and associated annotations into Train, Validate and Test folders.
 Again, if you are more comfortable with R, you can use Seperate Train and Validate.R, but it currently only seperates into the Train and Validate groups.
+I"M NOT SURE YET THAT YOLO USES THE TEST GROUP.

 ## 4. Train VoloV8

 Yolo V8 comes in 5 different model sizes ranging from nano at 3.5 million parameters to extra large at 68.7 million parameters.
 The difference in size will affect how quickly your model trains and how quickly it works when applied.
-If you are working through large numbers of images such as video, or want to implement a fast version for realtime evaluation in video, the nano version may be your best option, if accurace is paramount and time is no object, the extral large version may be for you, some experimentation will be required to determine the best model for your application.
+If you are working through large numbers of images such as video, or want to implement a fast version for realtime evaluation in video, the nano version may be your best option, if accuracy is paramount and time is no object, the extral large version may be for you, some experimentation will be required to determine the best model for your application.

-There are a large number of options for training a YoloV8 model, I will go over a few of the options I found important, but please consult the YoloV8 reference pages https://docs.ultralytics.com/ but this is a monster of opaqueness and confusion for the beginner.
+There are a large number of options for training a YoloV8 model, I will go over a few of the options I found important, but please consult the YoloV8 reference pages https://docs.ultralytics.com/ but I found this is a monster of opaqueness and confusion.
 I also found this particular video valuable for explaining the training process and some output options, www.youtube.com/watch?v=gRAyOPjQ9_s "Complete yolo v8 custom object detection tutorial | Windows & Linux"

 ### Create your .yaml file
 This file tells Yolo where your images are, the number of classes you want to train for and the names of those classes.  it's a simple file to create and I've included an example for my work with a single class of ooi's.

-Activate your Python 3.11 virtual environment and navigate to the folder where GSAI_Images.yaml folder is, for me it's called TrainYoloV8
+Activate your Python 3.11 virtual environment and navigate to the TrainYoloV8 folder where GSAI_Images.yaml is stored.

 ### Run the YoloV8 trainer on a pretrained model
-The following command traines a pretrained yoloV8 model, which means it comes from the factory trained to detect common everyday things you kind in your house or as you are walking around your neighborhood.
+The following command traines a pretrained yoloV8 model, which means YoloV8 comes from the factory trained to detect common everyday things you find in your house or as you are walking around your neighborhood.
+(As an asside, it is briefly fun to run that model on your images and watch the model find chairs and dogs amidst an image of a pristine forest or coral reef.)

 `(AIvenv) C:\Users\Green Sturgeon\AI_Project\TrainYoloV8>yolo task=detect mode=train epochs=120 data=GSAI_Images.yaml model=yolov8x.pt imgsz=640`

 I'll break down the commands used